crwlspace/strava-progress-tracker/README.md

 # strava-progress-tracker
-A simple web application that congregates your activities in weekly views to track you progress.
+A simple web application that aggregrates your activities in weekly views to track you progress.